thanhnguyennguyen/lazy/README.md

 # lazy tools
  I hate doing repeated and boring things.
-I'm okay to spend a lot of time to write some scripts to do it automatically by one Enter press
+I'm willing to spend a lot of time to write some scripts to do it automatically.
+Then, next time, we just need to press `Enter`, take a coffee cup and enjoy the expected results
- It should be exactly done by my computer.

  ## start_mac.sh
   add this script to startup to automatically launch necessary applications when you start your Mac